 For example, you purchase a $1 million building and estimate a 6% yield based on your research into the local market area.
 The property can generate an annual income of $60,000, but you can increase your revenue by determining inefficiencies such as passing costs to tenants like utilities including water usage or electricity.

-How is A Commercial Property Valuation Done?
+How a Commercial Real Estate Property Valuation Report Done?

 Commercial property valuation is done using different methods and tools.
 Typically, you will work with your commercial property realtor, who has specialized knowledge and tools to give you an accurate valuation report.